Redocly/redoc/docs/deployment/intro.md

 ### OpenAPI definition

-You will need an OpenAPI definition.
+You need an OpenAPI definition.
 For testing purposes, you can use one of the following sample OpenAPI definitions:

 - OpenAPI 3.0
   - [Rebilly Users OpenAPI Definition](https://raw.githubusercontent.com/Rebilly/api-definitions/main/openapi/users.yaml)